knoxgraeme/hackathon2025/docs/development/setup.md

 **Solutions**:
 - Verify environment variables are set correctly
 - Check if `.env.local` file is in the root directory
-- Ensure no typos in variable names
+- Ensure no typos in variable names (common: SUPABASE vs SUPABASE)
 - Restart the development server after changing env vars
+- Check browser console for specific error messages
+- Verify Supabase project is not paused

 ### Issue: Edge Function Not Responding